 Identifying the winning mobility service models for eVTOLs is a work in progress.
-Developers are prototyping a variety of designs that can be adapted to support a number of applications, including search and rescue, cargo delivery, and air-taxi services.
+Developers are prototyping a variety of designs that can be adapted to support a number of applications, including search and rescue, cargo delivery, and air taxi services.

-Altran has been researching and developing eVTOL technologies for several years that span a number of use cases.
-The company's first design was the EVAN VTOL in 2015, equipped with two rotary engines designed to address emergency-response and search-and-rescue applications.
+Capgemini Engineering has been researching and developing eVTOL technologies for several years that span a number of use cases.
+The company's first design was the EVAN VTOL in 2015, equipped with two rotary engines designed to address emergencyresponse and search-and-rescue applications.
 The second was ZATA in 2017, which was a decoupled-propulsive eVTOL without movable parts.

-Altran's latest proof-of-concept eVTOL is called Viable and based on a ducted, high-lift, multiple-failure-tolerant architecture designed to transport three passengers.
-(See Figure 7.)
+Capgemini Engineering's latest proof-ofconcept eVTOL is called Viable and based on a ducted, high-lift, multiple-failure-tolerant architecture designed to transport three passengers (see Figure 7).
 The winged design makes it efficient in cruise flight, with a maximum speed of 250 km/h and a range of 150 km on a single charge.
 What will make the Viable relevant to the customer is the addition of the digital dimension.
-This includes 5G ground-to-air communications, digital services that link to the smart-city infrastructure and augmented reality, and digital engineering to test the different flight phases to enhance the safety of the aircraft.
+This includes 5G ground-to-air communications, digital services that link to the smart-city infrastructure and augmented reality, and digital engineering to test different flight phases to enhance the safety of the aircraft.

-Figure 7.
-The Altran Viable eVTOL, designed by frog, is a concept aircraft to inform engineering and build time-to-market accelerators.
+Figure 7: Capgemini Engineering Viable eVTOL, designed by frog, is a concept aircraft to inform engineering and build time-to-market accelerators

-Welcome to the Vertiport
+Welcome to the vertiport

 The vehicle itself is one thing.
 How and where customers access the service is another.
 The so-called vertiports will likely take advantage of existing infrastructure, such as helipads, retrofitted public buildings, and unused land.
-The planning and design involve adequate parking, easy access to public transportation, waiting lounges, take-off and landing pads for multiple eVTOLs, and battery recharging stations, all within a relatively small footprint.
-(See Figure 8.)
+The planning and design involve adequate parking, easy access to public transportation, waiting lounges, take-off and landing pads for multiple eVTOLs, and battery recharging stations, all within a relatively small footprint (see Figure 8).